 Frequently Asked Questions About British Citizens Living Abroad

-British citizens can live freely without a visa in Ireland under the Common Travel Area agreement.
-For other countries, visa-free access typically covers short-term visits only (usually 90-180 days).
-Long-term residence requires visas or permits, even in countries with visa-free tourism arrangements like the Schengen Area, USA, or Australia.
+British citizens can live freely without a visa only in Ireland, under the Common Travel Area agreement.
+For all other countries, visa-free access covers short-term visits only — typically 90 to 180 days.
+Long-term residence always requires a visa or residence permit, even in countries with visa-free tourism such as the Schengen Area, the US, Australia, or New Zealand.
+Post-Brexit, Brits lost the automatic right to live and work in EU countries and must now apply for national visas or residence permits.